 The guide is available in two electronic formats, downloadable here without charge:

 This will enable the guide to be read on almost any platform, including desktops (PC and Mac), laptops, tablets (ipad etc.), android phones and iphones.

-The pdf file is about 112MB and the ePub file is about 150MB, so a reasonable internet connection is required for sensible download times.
+The pdf file is about 70MB and the ePub file is about 185MB, so a reasonable internet connection is required for sensible download times.
 Once downloaded, you do not need an internet connection unless you want to use the live links in the document.
 Hardcopy versions will not be offered, but anyone can print out all or part of a copy if they wish.

 To download your free copy of this invaluable resource:

-The current edition is version 5.10.
-It will be updated at regular intervals so if you wish to be notified when a new version is available for download, send an email now to email@example.com
+The current edition is version 5.20.
+It contains more than 150 changes and updates since version 5.1 was issued in December 2017.
+It will be updated at regular intervals so if you wish to be notified when a new version is available for download, send an email now to firstname.lastname@example.org